 What NASA moment is most inspiring to you?

+This was a tremendous accomplishment in space exploration.
+As NASA points out, “no one has been to interstellar space before, and it's like traveling with guidebooks that are incomplete.”
 NASA has also commented that “uncertainty is part of exploration.
 We wouldn't go exploring if we knew exactly what we'd find."
-And in that is the wonder and triumph in exploring that NASA has brought us so many times.
+And that is the wonder and triumph of exploring that NASA has brought us so many times.

 The two Voyager crafts, launched in 1977, are among my favorite NASA endeavors.
 Between them, they had visited Jupiter, Saturn, Uranus, and Neptune all by 1989.
 That’s just the tip of the iceberg when it comes to their accomplishments.
 They are so beloved, Voyager crafts often appear in sci-fi books, TV shows, and movies.
 Here’s a photo of Captain Kirk “finding” Voyager.

-NASA: Revealing the unknown to benefit all humankind
+- NASA: Revealing the unknown to benefit all humankind

-Voyager: The mathematics of interstellar space travel
+- Voyager: The mathematics of interstellar space travel

-Voyager 1 takes 1st photos of Earth and moon together, September 18, 1977
+- Voyager 1 takes 1st photos of Earth and moon together, September 18, 1977

 - NASA unveils 1st Space Shuttle, September 17, 1976

 - Mission to Pluto: An interview with New Horizons' “MOM”